sfmarren/-Hello_World-/README.md

 ### **Project Title**
-*Hello World - Sean Marren Sample*
+*Hello World - Sean Marren*

 ### **Description**
-This assingment's main goal is to introduce basic functions and become oriented with github.
+This assingment's main goal was to introduce basic functions and become oriented with github.

 ### **How to run program**
 Hello_World/